rakeshch/Advance-Lane-Finding/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-This is labelled as 'Draw the measurement back down onto the road' in my project.ipynb file.
+This is labeled as 'Draw the measurement back down onto the road' in my project.ipynb file.
 A polygon is generated based on plots of the left and right fits, warped back to the perspective of the original image using the inverse perspective matrix Minv and overlaid onto the original image.

 ![Screenshot](./output_images/final_img.PNG)